stackbuilders/tutorials/tutorials/serverless/single-table-design/tutorial.md

+---
-# The single table design.
+title: The single table design.
 What is it?
+published: 2022-01-17
+ghc: 7.10.3
+lts: 5.15
+tags: serverless, database
+language: NoSQL
+author-name: Nataly Rocha
+github-profile: natar10
+description: This blog post reviews the basics of the Single table design, the reason for its existence, benefits, and downsides.
+---

 First, to give the context to what this blog post is talking about, “Serverless” is the key.
 If you are building a serverless application, or just interested in how the serverless world works one way or another you are going to end up asking yourself how do you handle the data, then find something about NoSQL and finally end up looking for better or different ways to improve your serverless architecture.
 Well, the single table design is one of them.